 Just because no one has asked you for insurance proof yet, doesn’t mean you don’t need it.
 EVERY business must have liability insurance and photographers need equipment insurance, plus a few more things.

-Please do not step foot into another business before you get your insurance.
+Please do not step foot into another business to take pictures before you get your insurance.

-Mistake #3 – Not knowing who your target market or ideal client is
+Mistake #3 – Not knowing who your target market or ideal clients are

 I created a beautiful portfolio that quite honestly, was more appropriate for fine art work.
 I wanted to work in advertising, but wasn’t creating advertising type images.
 I was creating images for myself, NOT for an end client in mind.
 This is a huge mistake that a lot of photographers are being taught.